devopsdays/devopsdays-web/content/events/2023-washington-dc/sponsor.md

 * The "All sponsorhip" benefits
 * 1 minute pitch to full audience <!-- including streaming audience (provided we are able to stream the videos) -->
 * 4 included tickets
 * Full table for swag/marketing/staffing.
-A/V ability to be determined.
+(A/V ability TBD).

 ### Silver - Price $2,000 USD

-* The "All sponsorhip" benefits
+* The "All sponsorship" benefits
 * 1 included ticket
 * 1/3 of shared table for marketing materials
 * Event M.C. pitch and introduction from main stage
   * M.C. will introduce sponsor representatives
-  * M.C. will deliver sponsor-provided pitch up to 20 seconds long (about 40 words), with sponsor slide
+  * M.C. will deliver sponsor-provided pitch up to 20 seconds (about 40 words), with sponsor slide

 ## Special Sponsorships

 Want to make a distinctive impression?
-Choose one of our special sponsorship, which build on our standard tier:
+Choose one of our special sponsorships, which build on our standard tier:

 ### [Kubernetes Community Days](https://community.cncf.io/events/details/cncf-kcd-washington-dc-presents-kubernetes-community-days-washington-dc-2023/) Featured Sponsor - No additional cost (2 spots)